Cambium Networks (NASDAQ:CMBM) Releases Q3 2022 Earnings Guidance

 Cambium Networks Stock Performance

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-BNP Paribas Arbitrage SA boosted its holdings in shares of Cambium Networks by 568.9% in the first quarter.
-BNP Paribas Arbitrage SA now owns 33,600 shares of the company’s stock valued at $794,000 after acquiring an additional 28,577 shares during the period.
-Connors Investor Services Inc. acquired a new stake in shares of Cambium Networks in the first quarter valued at approximately $2,843,000.
-Worth Venture Partners LLC boosted its holdings in shares of Cambium Networks by 116.3% in the first quarter.
-Worth Venture Partners LLC now owns 33,540 shares of the company’s stock valued at $793,000 after acquiring an additional 18,035 shares during the period.
-Select Equity Group L.P. acquired a new stake in shares of Cambium Networks in the first quarter valued at approximately $5,183,000.
-Finally, State Street Corp boosted its holdings in shares of Cambium Networks by 4.9% in the first quarter.
-State Street Corp now owns 188,050 shares of the company’s stock valued at $4,446,000 after acquiring an additional 8,866 shares during the period.
-88.03% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
+JPMorgan Chase & Co. increased its holdings in shares of Cambium Networks by 29.1% in the second quarter.
+JPMorgan Chase & Co. now owns 93,419 shares of the company’s stock valued at $1,369,000 after purchasing an additional 21,062 shares during the last quarter.
+BNP Paribas Arbitrage SA increased its holdings in shares of Cambium Networks by 568.9% in the first quarter.
+BNP Paribas Arbitrage SA now owns 33,600 shares of the company’s stock valued at $794,000 after purchasing an additional 28,577 shares during the last quarter.
+Connors Investor Services Inc. purchased a new position in Cambium Networks in the first quarter worth approximately $2,843,000.
+Worth Venture Partners LLC grew its position in Cambium Networks by 116.3% in the first quarter.
+Worth Venture Partners LLC now owns 33,540 shares of the company’s stock worth $793,000 after acquiring an additional 18,035 shares during the period.
+Finally, Select Equity Group L.P. purchased a new position in Cambium Networks in the first quarter worth approximately $5,183,000.
+Institutional investors and hedge funds own 88.03% of the company’s stock.

 About Cambium Networks